 You need guidance and support to achieve your goals.
 Some people do a lot better at achieving their goals when they have teachers and positive support behind them.
 There are times in blogging when you’re going to get discouraged and even want to quit.
 You can’t quit though if you want to be successful.
 The EBA course and its members are very positive and forward focused.

 You can afford EBA.
 Let’s be honest, EBA is not cheap.
 I think I paid about $700 for it in 2017 and the price has gone up since then.
-(It won’t get any cheaper.)
+It won’t get any cheaper in the future.
+The lowest price of 3 tiers for EBA 4.0 is $997.
 I was lucky I could afford it and had the full support of my partner to purchase it.
 I don’t ever recommend people put themselves in a financially precarious situation to finance a non-essential purchase (frugal living blogger here!).
 But if you can afford EBA in some way now and you want it, I would suggest purchasing it.

 Consider though that you can make your money back if you implement EBA well.
 It’s not lost money when you create a profitable blog.

 You have the time and motivation to complete the course.
 It takes a lot of time to work through the course.
 You have to have time daily or at least weekly to work on it.
 Many people finish it within a year, but a lot of people find it takes them even longer.
 You have to be disciplined and motivate to continue working at it even after 6 months or more without seeing huge gains or if you’ve spent time away from it.

 1 | How much time do I have to invest in the course?

 It comes down to how much time you have and how much you need to learn.

 Some bloggers have grown their blog to a comfortable income level on 10 hours a week or less after about a year of work.
 I think this is atypical unless you work on the right things to advance your blog every time you get on the computer.
 Those things include creating quality content, growing your email list, creating and launching a product, and writing guest posts.
 These are things directly affect your income.